pablovegan/Python-tips-tools/README.md

 ### Automating boring tasks with Github workflows

-Ordinary tasks in a developers day such as testing (in multiple operating systems and Python versions), releasing packages and uploading them to PyPI, updating the documentation in a website, etc., can all be automated using workflows.
+Ordinary tasks in a developer's day such as testing in multiple operating systems and Python versions, releasing packages and uploading them to PyPI, updating the documentation in a website, etc., can all be automated using [workflows](https://docs.github.com/en/actions/using-workflows/about-workflows).
 Most cloud repositories like Github or Gitlab have them available and are really easy to use (at least the basic ones).

-In this repo, I added two Github workflows: one to test our library in a linux machine (provided by Github) with Python version 3.10, and another to upload the documentation to Github Pages.
-The workflows can be found under the folder `.github/workflows` in `*.yml` files.
+In this repo, I added two Github workflows: one to test our library in a linux machine (provided by Github) with Python version 3.10 and another to upload the documentation to Github Pages.
+The workflows can be found under the folder [`.github/workflows`](.github/workflows/) in `*.yml` files.
 As an example, the structure of the [`test.yml`](.github/workflows/tests.yml) file is:

-1. Apply the action when we git push to or pull from the repository.
+1. Apply the action when we git push to the repository.
 2. Create an Ubuntu Linux machine with python 3.10 installed.
-3. Install `pytest` as well as the dependencies under the [`requirements.txt`](requirements.txt) file.
+3. Install `pytest` as well as the dependencies in the [`requirements.txt`](requirements.txt) file.
-4. Run the tests inside the `tests` folder using `pytest`.
+4. Run the tests inside the [`tests`](tests) folder using `pytest`.

 The green tick near the commits shows that the workflows were successful.